Mfarzana/docker-learning/day2.md

 ### Init Process
 Init is the parent of all Linux processes.
 It is the **first process** to start when a computer boots up and it runs until the system shuts down.
 It is the ancestor of all other processes.
 ### fork() System Call
+System call fork() is used to create processes.
+It takes no arguments and returns a process ID.
+The purpose of fork() is to create a new process, which becomes the child process of the caller.
+After a new child process is created, both processes will execute the next instruction following the fork() system call.
+Therefore, we have to distinguish the parent from the child.
+This can be done by testing the returned value of fork():

 ## The underlying technology
 ### Namespaces